 Omer Asim is a Sudanese designer living and working in London.
 He graduated from The Bartlett School of Architecture before completing a postgraduate at the London School of Economics and Political Science.
 After a short stay with the United Nations Development Program he started training as a psychoanalyst.
 During his psychoanalytic training he became fascinated with clothing and appearance in relation to mind and body.

 Asim learnt his craft through a number of internships starting with Maurice Sedwell of Savile Row and ending at Vivienne Westwood.
 Before freelancing in the industry, Asim attended Central Saint Martins specialising in creative pattern cutting.
-He launched his lable in 2011.
+He launched his label in 2011.

 His design process does not rely on sketching or theme inspirations.
-The focus is on substance and craft to un-design a solid silent aesthetic. modern shapes, cuts and textures mix with primitive elements to create a sense of regressive future.
+The focus is on substance and craft to un-design a solid silent aesthetic.
+Modern shapes, cuts and textures mix with primitive elements to create a sense of regressive future.